Yashbhalani/Company_Assignments/SourceControlAssignment1/README.md

-Data Validation And Data Annotations
+Data Validation And  Annotations Assignement
 ------------------------------------------------------------------------
 ------------------------------------------------------------------------
-This project demonstrates about data annotations and validations in ASP .NET MVC5.